List of Slam Dunk characters: Ryota Miyagi

 Miyagi is small for a basketball player, but makes up for it with incredible speed, skills and court awareness.
 His skills are typical of a point guard: strong passing, dribbling and stealing, as well as an understanding of the game that allows him to be a floor leader.
 He also shares a similar level of arrogance with Sakuragi, saying that he is the number one point guard in the prefecture, though popular opinion among characters in the series ranks him just behind Shinichi Maki of Kainan and Kenji Fujima of Shoyo.
 In the series he is often pitted against taller point guards but is able to beat them with his incredible speed.
 Miyagi becomes captain after Akagi and Kogure graduate school and leave the team.
-In the anime he is voiced by Yoku Shioya.